splunk/public-o11y-docs/gdi/opentelemetry/legacy-otel-mappings.rst

 time-shifted or transformed version of itself.

-If you have charts and detectors built from formulas whose terms use different agents, you won’t get the alerts you expect.
+If you have charts and detectors built from formulas whose terms use different agents, you won't get the alerts you expect.

 To resolve this issue, explicitly filter or group by dimensions so that Mapping Service renames the fields in all the MTS in the job to match